An Update:

 As far as I know, she still has not apologized.

-And from listening to my friends and colleagues who have experienced racism in our community, she’s actually pretty typical.
+But from listening to my friends and colleagues who have experienced racism in our community, she’s actually pretty typical.

 Which, by the way, we all have.
 I thought I was the most forward and progressive woman in the world until my kids started calling me out when I would use language that basically keeps the structure of white supremacy in place.
-I was shocked–I mean, come on–I’m the groovy mom, the one who went to the camp held by the National Conference of Christians and Jews when I was 15!
+I was shocked–I mean, come on–I’m the groovy mom, the one who went to the camp held by the National Conference of Christians and Jews when I was fifteen!
 For one entire week, kids of every race, class and gender lived together and dug deep into our unconscious biases until we could own (and release) them.
 I thought I was evolved.
-I thought they were making too big a deal of it.

 I had wrongfully assumed there was no learning curve left for me.
 But there is always work to do here on Earth.
 The work of learning is the work of being human.

-I know we are all trying our hardest to transform and evolve.
+And yes, committing to transformation is hard.
 We all want to believe we lead with our higher selves.
-However, we don’t learn without making mistakes, and without any shame I can say I am never going to be perfect.
+However, we don’t learn without making mistakes, and now I can say I am never going to be perfect.
 I can be evolving, but not completely evolved.
 I can live a life that’s transformational, but I will never be totally transformed.
+I can say these things without shame.

 So the question is, how open do I want my heart to be?
 How much do I want to learn?

 I’m trying to be a good ally.
-I’ve learned that for the most part, support involves a lot of listening.
-A lot of shutting up and sitting down and letting those who are affected lead.
+I’ve learned that for the most part, support involves a lot of shutting up and sitting down and letting those who are affected lead.
 However, in this case I feel a responsibility to respond, simply because so few white people did.
 If you’re white and in the Seacoast wellness community, I hope you do too.
 Because this is some grade-A white lady bullshit.
 And looking the other way serves no one.

 Back to all posts